simulation-lab/runabq/README.md

 ## Example

+If there is a lot of Abaqus input data you want to execute in the current directory, execute the following command.
-When using the latest version.
+Use the latest Abaqus version.
+That is, it executes the'abaqus' command internally.

 ```sh
 $ runabq
 ```

-Specify the abaqus version.
+Use the specify abaqus version.

 ```sh
 $ runabq -v 2020
 ```

-User subroutine and cpus, etc.
+Use user subroutines and CPUs.

 ```sh
 $ runabq user=sub.f cpus=5
 ```

-All input file in current directory.
+Enter code = "a" to execute all the input files in the current directory.

 ```sh
 $ runabq